Carli Lloyd: Senior national team

 Lloyd made her first appearance for the United States women's national soccer team on July 10, 2005, against Ukraine.
 She scored her first international goal on October 1, 2006, against Taiwan.
-At the 2006 Four Nations Tournament, Lloyd won a third cap.
-Her first two starts of her international career came at the 2006 Algarve Cup, starting the group game against Denmark and in the final against Germany.
-She played in 19 games, starting 13, and scored one goal.
+She first made the starting lineup at the 2006 Algarve Cup, when she started in a group match against Denmark and in the final against Germany.

-2007 FIFA Women's World Cup
+2007: Algarve Cup and FIFA Women's World Cup

-After scoring once in her first 24 matches with the national team, Lloyd scored four goals at the 2007 Algarve Cup.
-As the tournament's top scorer, she was awarded Most Valuable Player tournament honors.
-Lloyd logged her first brace for the national team during a 6–1 win against New Zealand.
+After scoring once in her first 24 matches with the national team, Lloyd scored four goals at the 2007 Algarve Cup, held in March in Portugal.
+As the tournament's top scorer, she was named Most Valuable Player.
+(Note: Attributed to multiple references:) In August, she registered her first two-goal game for the national team during a 6–1 win against New Zealand.
+In September, Lloyd played in her first Women's World Cup, held in China.
+The U.S. team finished third in the tournament, with Lloyd starting in three of the five games in which she played.
+During 2007, Lloyd started in 13 of her 23 matches.
+She ranked third on the team in scoring, with nine goals and three assists.